Homophobia: Christianity and the Bible

 Passages commonly interpreted as condemning homosexuality or same-gender sexual relations are found in both Old and New Testaments of the Bible.
 Leviticus 18:22 says "Thou shalt not lie with mankind, as with womankind: it is abomination."
+A similar verse, Leviticus 20:13 says "If a man also lie with mankind, as he lieth with a woman, both of them have committed an abomination: they shall surely be put to death; their blood shall be upon them."
 The destruction of Sodom and Gomorrah is also commonly seen as a condemnation of homosexuality.
+Though lesbian sex is not specifically mentioned, Romans 1:26-27 could be interpreted as condemnation of it.
 Christians and Jews who oppose homosexuality may often cite such passages; the historical context and interpretation of which is more complicated.
 Scholarly debate over the interpretation of these passages has tended to focus on placing them in proper historical context, for instance pointing out that Sodom's sins are historically interpreted as being other than homosexuality, and on the translation of rare or unusual words in the passages in question.
 In Religion Dispatches magazine, Candace Chellew-Hodge argues that the six or so verses that are often cited to condemn LGBTQ people are referring instead to "abusive sex".
 She states that the Bible has no condemnation for "loving, committed, gay and lesbian relationships" and that Jesus was silent on the subject.
 This view is opposed by a number of conservative evangelicals, including Robert A. J. Gagnon.

 The official teaching of the Catholic Church regarding homosexuality is that same-sex behavior should not be expressed.
-In the United States, a February 2012 Pew Research Center poll shows that Catholics support gay marriage by a margin of 52% to 37%.
-That is a shift upwards from 2010, when 46% of Catholics favored gay marriage.
+In the United States, a February 2025 Pew Research Center poll shows that 70% of American Catholics support gay marriage.
+That is a significant shift upwards from 2010, when 46% of Catholics favored gay marriage.
 The Catechism of the Catholic Church states that, homosexual acts are intrinsically disordered.'...They are contrary to the natural law....
 Under no circumstances can they be approved."